 On the flip side, if you’re young and fit are nitrates going to make a difference?

-N-O is used in research and by professional athletes to enhance workouts and boost performance, so you’ll have to decide for yourself if you want to rise to your potential or get left in the dust.
+N-O is used in research and by professional athletes to enhance workouts and boost your distance, so you’ll have to decide for yourself if you want to rise to your potential or get left in the dust.

 How Do You Get Nitric Oxide?

-Nitric oxide is made in two major ways: from amino acids (which is capped and highly regulated) and from inorganic nitrates.
+Nitric oxide is made in two major ways: from amino acids (which is capped and tightly regulated) and from inorganic nitrates.

 Your body can make N-O from amino acids—the smallest building blocks of proteins—but the amount you can get from them is limited, and the research shows that they might not even work to boost nitric oxide levels!

 When the nitric-oxide-forming amino acids arginine and citrulline are sapped, your body can ramp up nitric oxide via another source: natural nitrates and nitrites.